 The Services > NFS configuration screen displays settings to customize the TrueNAS NFS service.

-You can access it from System Settings > Services screen.
-Locate NFS and click to open the screen, or use the Config Service option on the Unix (NFS) Share widget options menu found on the main Sharing screen.
+Go to System > Services screen, locate NFS and click edit to open the screen, or use the Config Service option on the Unix (NFS) Share widget options menu found on the main Sharing screen.

 Select Start Automatically to activate the NFS service when TrueNAS boots.